 - Activity logs

 Connection logs are another type of logs that allow virtual private network providers to track the record of their users’ online activities.

-Moreover, these are helpful when digital privacy companies want to monitor their multi-login feature.
+Moreover, these are helpful when digital privacy companies want to monitor their multi-login features.

-Surprisingly, VPNs have the power to monitor all sorts of web request.
+Surprisingly, VPNs have the power to monitor all sorts of web requests.
 Similarly, VPN servers are supposed to route all kinds of traffic that come with the help of their network.

 As a result, VPNs are able to monitor the online activities of every individual user hassle-free.
 They can also determine what sorts of files are being downloaded.